based2/KB/network/ip_filter.md

 block from any to 213.171.8.93
 # abuse.ch TF
 block from any to 213.171.14.82
-# https://red.flag.domains/posts/2024-02-17/ registrar: Hosting Concepts B.V. d/b/a Openprovider 2024-02-16 registrar: EPAG Domainservices GmbH 2024-02-15 registrar: EPAG Domainservices GmbH 2024-02-14 registrar: Hosting Concepts B.V. d/b/a Openprovider
+# DFA https://red.flag.domains/posts/ 2024-02-18 registrar: KEY-SYSTEMS GmbH 2024-02-17 registrar: Hosting Concepts B.V. d/b/a Openprovider 2024-02-16 registrar: EPAG Domainservices GmbH 2024-02-15 registrar: EPAG Domainservices GmbH 2024-02-14 registrar: Hosting Concepts B.V. d/b/a Openprovider
 block from any to 213.178.155.138
 # https://www.abuseipdb.com/check/
 block from any to 213.175.66.138